Inforitnl/prettier-config/README.md

 Simply install the package with npm:

-`npm install --save-dev @inforit/prettier-config`
+`npm install --save-dev inforit-prettier-config`

 ## Configuration

-Configuring your project to use `@inforit/prettier-config` can be done in several ways.
+Configuring your project to use `inforit-prettier-config` can be done in several ways.
 The easiest is the [package.json](#packagejson) solution, the most extensible is the [.prettierrc.js](#prettierrcjs) version.

 ### package.json